-The Ward, as it was known in the late 1800s, occupies much of what we know today as the downtown core.
-The area was populated largely by Jewish immigrants fleeing Eastern Europe in the 1890s and were later followed by other immigrants, notably the Italians.
-In the 1950s the construction of the New City Hall led to many of the homes in the area to be confiscated and so many residents relocated to Spadina Avenue in what is now Toronto’s Chinatown district.
+What Torontonians today refer to as the downtown core was once known as The Ward in the late 1800s.
+At that time this area was heavily populated by Jewish New Canadians who had fled racial and religious persecution in Eastern Europe and were later followed by other New Canadians most notably in The Ward by Italians.
+In the 1950s the construction of Toronto’s New City Hall led to many area homes being confiscated and many residents relocated to the area surrounding Spadina Avenue in what is now Toronto’s Chinatown district.

 Housing and Accommodation

 A residential renaissance of the downtown core, specifically in the Bay Corridor area, began in the 1990s with a condo construction boom.
-This condo boom has continued to this day with numerous high-rise building already completed or under construction.
+This condo boom continues to this day with numerous high-rise building already completed or currently under construction.